JasonShen-SH/Sign-language-recognition-glove-enhanced-by-visual-sensory-based-multimodality-machine-learning/README.md

 I'm now a MSc student at Imperial College London, UK.
 If you have any further inquries, please don't hesitate to email me at ruiqi.shen23@imperial.ac.uk !

+Please also email me for the dataset !
+All information is available here.

 Thanks !